shivannis/xandr-docs-public/xandr-docs/articles/monetize/viewing-your-object-limits.md

 ---
 title: Microsoft Monetize - Viewing Your Object Limits
-description: The article offers instructions on how to assess and monitor object limits. ms.date: 10/28/2023
+description: Efficiently manage line items, creatives, and more with the Object Limits Report.
+Stay ahead by monitoring platform usage and ensuring compliance with specified limits. ms.date: 10/28/2023
 ---